di37/langchain-palm-in-ed-tech/README.md

 Sample test - if questions answer is not there in the CSV file:
 ![Test 1](https://github.com/di37/langchain-palm-in-ed-tech/blob/main/screenshots/Screenshot_1.png?raw=true)

+If answer to the question is present in the CSV file:
 ![Test 2](https://github.com/di37/langchain-palm-in-ed-tech/blob/main/screenshots/Screenshot_2.png?raw=true)

 7 - To shutdown the server - CTRL + C.